9AMTech/Restaurant-Page/README.md

 https://9amtech.github.io/Project8-Restaurant-Page

 #### Description
-This website is a single page application that was made with the theme of a restaurant page.
-It uses differnet Javascript files to dynamically render each pages' content from each imported javascript module.
+This website is a single page application that was made with the theme of a restaurant in mind.
+It uses different Javascript files to dynamically render each pages' content from each imported javascript module.